Post image for Is Your Teen Diagnosed with Reactive Attachment Disorder?

 While there is no set standard as to what treatment should be used, usually the mental health professional will use basic education and understanding of the disorder, counseling, and perhaps medication as ways to treat the child.
 A lot of emphasis is placed on ensuring that the child is part of a stable and strong home environment.
 Positive interactions between the parents and child are also recommended.
 Parents often attend parenting skills classes and family counseling during the course of treatment.

 If your child has been diagnosed with RAD and you are currently looking for answers, perhaps you should consider a Christian based boarding school.
-New Creations Boarding School has many trained and skilled professionals that will offer around the clock supervision in a stable, caring environment for adolescents ages 12-17.
+These schools typically have many trained and skilled professionals that will offer around the clock supervision in a stable, caring environment for adolescents ages 12-17.
 They will be available for sessions in which they can counsel and minister the child.

 Often times children with RAD are simply looking for that stability and trust in a relationship.
-New Creations can help restore and regain relationships between children and parents.
+A Christian boarding school can help restore and regain relationships between children and parents.
 Children that attend the 15 month program often reach a new level of spirituality and establish positive peer interactions.
-To learn more about New Creations Boarding School and to read testimonials of parents and children please visit www.newcreationsboardingschool.org.

 Your child’s safety, health, and future depend on your positive reinforcement, support, and encouragement during the treatment of RAD.
 Self treating the child at home is probably not going to deliver results that will assist the child in transitioning from childhood to adolescence to adulthood.
 You must depend on professionals to help not only your child, but you, as a parent, cope with Reactive Attachment Disorder.